EIFS, Architecture, and the Sustainable Design Revolution

 LEED-NC Energy and Atmosphere (EA) Prerequisite 2

 When designing for energy efficiency, the building envelope is the place to start.
 Creating a tight, highly insulating building envelope is the most cost-effective way to minimize energy consumption.
-Reduction in base heating/cooling demand allows HVAC systems to be downsized, reducing initial cost and improving energy efficiency.
-For designers contemplating the use of alternate energy strategies such as building-integrated photovoltaics, an efficient building envelope is needed to ensure that these expensive resources are not wasted.
+Reduction in base heating/cooling demand may allow HVAC systems to be downsized, reducing initial cost and improving energy efficiency.
+For designers contemplating the use of alternate energy strategies such as building-integrated photovoltaics, an efficient building envelope is needed to ensure that these expensive resources are effectively utilized.

 To maximize the benefits of High-Performance EIFS, it is important to understand how LEED evaluates the energy efficiency of a structure that has yet to be constructed.
 LEED provides both prescriptive compliance and thermal modeling options.